rinikerlab/restraintmaker/README.md

 # Welcome to RestraintMaker

+RestraintMaker is a tool that allows automatic distance restraint assignment for dual-topology relative free energy calculations.
+The package can be used either in a scripting mode or with a GUI-based in PyMol.

-This repository is heavy under development!
-It will be nicer soon ;)
+**This repository is heavy under development!
+It will be nicer soon ;)**

 ## Introduction

 ## Examples
+  coming soon

 ## Content

 ### Using
+  For usage examples, checkout the examples folder.

 ### Development
 Restraint make is split two parts.
 * RestraintMaker